Who doesn’t like nachos? Problem is, most of the time they aren’t at all healthy

 - 1 x 200 gram packet of corn chips - check saturated fat content is no higher than 3g per 100g

-- 80 grams feta cheese
+- 80 grams feta cheese or vegan cheese

 - 1 large ripe avocado